 Eva McCleery told the Herald Reporter, “No I cannot resist the feeling to be a woman in the least.
 Why only last night I donned my female dress and took a ride in the street cars.
 Almost every Sunday, when I see handsomely dressed women going to church, the desire to be one of them comes over me and I work myself into a fever if I do not give way and change to woman’s finery, Arrayed in a complete outfit, I am calmed as soon as the spell works itself out, and I change again to male dress.”

-McCleery’s relatives bear him out in every statement he makes concerning his peculiar dual personality, though they regret the notoriety it is bringing to them.
+McCleery’s relatives refused to acknowledge Eva’s identity and in all public statements regarding Eva, refers to Eva as a male.
+They name a “dual personality” as the reason for McCleery’s gender confusion.
+Many in the family say they regret the notoriety it is bringing to them.
 They repudiate the suggestion that he is deranged.
 “McCleery,” they said, “appears sane enough and all his replies are lucid and convincing.”

 Want to read more stories like this?
 CLICK HERE